Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius indigo

 Description:

-Ecology: Mycorrhizal with hardwoods (probably only oaks) or conifers; summer and fall; fairly widely distributed in North America from the northeast to the southwestern United States and Mexico--but apparently rare or absent in the Pacific Northwest, on the West Coast, and in the northern Rocky Mountains.
+Ecology: Mycorrhizal with oaks and with pines; growing alone, scattered, or gregariously; summer and fall; fairly widely distributed in North America from the northeast to the southwestern United States, Texas, and Mexico--but apparently absent in the Pacific Northwest, on the West Coast, and in the northern Rocky Mountains.

-Cap: 5-15 cm; convex becoming flat or vase-shaped; margin inrolled, becoming arched; with zones of color, or evenly colored; sticky or slimy; deep indigo blue when fresh, grayish or silvery when faded; frequently bruising and discoloring deep green.
+Cap: 5-15 cm; convex becoming flat or vase-shaped; the margin at first inrolled; deep to medium blue when fresh; grayish or silvery blue when faded; sometimes developing brownish areas when old; with concentric zones of color, or sometimes evenly colored; sticky or slimy when fresh; bruising and discoloring deep green, especially with age.

-Gills: Close; colored like the cap or paler; nearly yellowish at maturity; staining green.
+Gills: Attached to the stem or beginning to run down it; close; colored like the cap or a little paler; becoming nearly yellowish at maturity; staining green.

-Stem: 2-8 cm long; 1-2.5 cm thick; equal or tapering to base; sometimes eccentric; slimy at first but soon dry; hard; hollowing; often with potholes on the surface.
+Stem: 2-8 cm long; 1-2.5 cm thick; equal or tapering to base; sometimes a little off-center; slimy at first but soon dry; hard; hollowing; usually with potholes on the surface.

-Flesh: Whitish but immediately indigo blue when cut; staining greenish.
+Flesh: Whitish, turning indigo blue when cut; staining slowly greenish.

-Milk: Deep indigo blue; dark green on exposure.
+Milk: Deep indigo blue; becoming dark green on exposure.

-Odor and Taste: Odor not distinctivel taste mild to (sometimes) slowly slightly acrid.
+Odor and Taste: Odor not distinctive; taste mild to (sometimes) slowly, slightly acrid.

 Spore Print: Cream.